uscreen/dev-repo/README.md

 - `repo install` command to install from git & npm
 - `repo list` command to give some status info
 - integration tests covering most (not all) use cases
-- another optional flag to also `git fetch` befores list
+- added integration test for `repo list --fetch` to also `git fetch` befores list

 ### v0.0.0